Kama La Mackerel: Early life and education

 La Mackerel was born in Pamplemousses, Mauritius where they grew up in a Hindu and Catholic family.
 The first of their family to attend university, at the age of eighteen, they moved to India to pursue a Bachelor in Literature and Cultural Studies at the University of Pune, India.
 While in India they also studied and trained in contemporary dance and Kathak, the latter under the mentorship of Nandkishore Kapote.
 In 2008 they immigrated to Canada where they completed a Master's degree in Theory, Culture and Politics at Trent University in Peterborough, Ontario.
 In 2011 they moved to Montreal, where they actively began to pursue their artistic interests.

 Community Organizing

 La Mackerel's experience of not finding queer community spaces that were hospitable to trans people of colour, led them to create community events and spaces that center 2SLGBTQ+ people.

 Gender B(l)ender (2013-2018)

 In 2013, responding to the lack of queer-friendly open mic spaces in Montreal, La Mackerel founded Gender B(l)ender, a monthly open mic/cabaret event held on the last Friday of every month.
 Venues included at Café l’Artère and librairie L’Euguélionne.
 Over a 5 year period La Mackerel organized and hosted 40 editions of the event which saw over 600 performances.
-Performers included Asher Lionheart, Iyan Hayadi, Jespa Jacob Smith, Roxane Nadeau, Kim Ninkuru, Tranna Wintour, Valerie Bah, Kai Cheng Thom.
+Performers included Asher Lionheart, Iyan Hayadi, Jespa Jacob Smith, Roxane Nadeau, Kim Ninkuru, Tranna Wintour, Valérie Bah and Kai Cheng Thom.